 For the better part of a decade, I helmed a small creative agency that specialized in website and brand development.
 My company also launched a short-lived web application, which helped crawfish farmers manage their daily operations.

-I tried to maintain an active connection to design and technology while working towards my law degree.
-I put together an online reference for the Louisiana Civil Code, published a Comment on Bitcoin's regulatory hurdles, and co-wrote, filmed, and edited our school’s annual sketch comedy show.
-I also discovered a passion for building and restoring furniture as I prepared for the bar exam.
+I tried to maintain my relationships with design and technology while working towards my law degree.
+I put together an online reference for the Louisiana Civil Code, published a comment on digital currency regulation, and co-wrote, filmed, and edited our school’s annual sketch comedy show.
+And as I prepared for the bar exam, I discovered a new passion for building and restoring furniture.

 Today, I practice environmental and toxic tort law in The City That Care Forgot and occasionally post an essay on my blog, So It Goes.
 My latest projects include a map of Louisiana's judicial districts and a notary stamp modeled after the New Orleans water meter cover.